plchiulab/plchiulab_old_website/research.md

 <hr>
 ##### Membrane proteins
 Membrane protein acts as a gate keeper or a diode in the cell membranes, which plays an important role in maintaining physiological processes in response to environmental changes.
-Our lab interests are the **structures and functions of membrane proteins**, particularly in the context of membrane bilayers.
 We are tackling the fundamental questions about:

 - How does membrane protein sense the environmental change and respond in a functional or structural change?
 - How do membrane lipids spatially organize the proteins in the bilayer to perform their functions?